Bharti Airtel Receives Rs 6.83 Lakh DoT Penalty for Subscriber Verification Violations

 *this image is generated using AI for illustrative purposes only.

-The penalty notice was issued by the Department of Telecommunications, Andhra Pradesh LSA and was received by the company on March 16, 2026 at 1210 Hrs IST.
+The penalty notice was issued by the Department of Telecommunications, Andhra Pradesh LSA and was received by the company on March 17, 2026 at 1807 Hrs IST.
 The regulatory disclosure was made to both National Stock Exchange of India Limited and BSE Limited, with the filing signed by Rohit Krishan Puri, Company Secretary & Compliance Officer.
+The company submitted detailed information in Annexure A format as part of the official documentation.

 Under the terms of its license agreement, Bharti Airtel is required to ensure adequate verification of customers before enrolling them as subscribers and comply with instructions issued by DoT in this regard.
 The Department of Telecommunications conducts periodic Customer Application Form Audit (CAF Audit) to confirm compliance with licensing terms and conditions related to subscriber verification processes.

 The disclosure was made pursuant to Regulation 30 read with Clause 20 of Para A of Part A of Schedule III of SEBI Listing Regulations.
-The company submitted detailed information in Annexure A format, declaring that all information provided is true, correct and complete to the best of its knowledge and belief.
-The filing was digitally signed and submitted to both stock exchanges with appropriate symbol and scrip code references.
+The filing was submitted to NSE with symbol BHARTIARTL/AIRTELPP and to BSE with scrip code 532454/890157.
+The company declared that all information provided is true, correct and complete to the best of its knowledge and belief.

 This development highlights the ongoing regulatory oversight in India's telecommunications sector, where operators must maintain strict compliance with subscriber verification norms as part of their licensing obligations.